A Critical Look At Tokenwise Reward-Guided Text Generation: Preliminaries

 where $Z(\rvx) = \sum_\rvy \piref(\rvy | \rvx) \exp(\beta r_\phi(\rvy \vert \rvx))$ is the intractable partition function.
 Notice that we can reorganize \eqref{eq:policy} to express the reward function in terms of the policies \(\pi_\theta\) and \(\piref\):

 which can be used to replace $r_\phi(\rvx|\rvy)$ in \eqref{eq:bradley-terry} to obtain the following optimization problem:

-Maximizing the above objective with respect to $\theta$ directly finetunes the LLM without the need to learn a reward model.
+Maximizing the above objective with respect to $\theta$ directly fine-tunes the LLM without the need to learn a reward model.
 Furthermore, this maximization is done by supervised learning, which is generally simpler than RL.
-This approach, known as direct preference optimization \citep[DPO,][]{rafailov2023direct}, reduced the cost of RLHF while ensuring that the same finetuned LLM is obtained as RLHF based on PPO.
-Note, however, that both PPO and DPO-based RLHF are still very costly in practice since they require finetuning (a copy of) the target LLM \(\piref\).
+This approach, known as direct preference optimization \citep[DPO,][]{rafailov2023direct}, reduced the cost of RLHF while solving an equivalent optimization problem.
+However, note that both PPO and DPO based RLHF are still very costly in practice since they require fine-tuning (a copy of) the target LLM \(\piref\).